garybayes/mindforge-orchestrator/docs/orchestrator-github-app-architecture.md

   index.html (optional for gh-pages or static hosting)

-(Optional / Future) Orchestrator Backend
+(Optional / Future) Task Assistant Backend

 A minimal server that can: